NATIVE AMERICAN DREAM CATCHERS

 * The Feathers are the path the good dreams follow to reach the sleeper

-* The Beads and Gem Stones in the web - a single bead represents the spider; several beads represent trapped dreams.
+* Beads or Gem Stones in the web - a single bead represents the spider; several beads represent trapped dreams.

 Click on an image for more information and to place an order